 Our most recent blog post outlined the advantages and applications of Low Density Cellular Concrete (LDCC) for engineered fill and engineered flowable fill projects.
-LDCC is lightweight, low-density, and highly flowable, making it a quick, permanent, and affordable solution for pipeline fills and void fills.
+LDCC (also known as flowable fill or cellular grout) is lightweight, low-density, and highly flowable, making it a quick, permanent, and affordable solution for pipeline fills and void fills.

 In pipeline construction, applications for LDCC can include abandonment fills, annular fills for sliplined pipes, and fills between both a pipe and a tunnel cut as well as pipe and a cribbed excavations.
 Other void fill applications include sinkholes, sealing settlement voids under slabs, and voids created by fill material washouts.